-A full color guide will be made available for attendees to use during the tour, and available for sale for $20.
-Please bring cash or check if you may want to purchase the guide book.
+A full color guide will be made available for attendees for use during the tour, and available for sale after the tour for $20.
+Please bring cash or check if you may wish to purchase the guide book.

 Elise Rivers, Esq., M.Ac. worked in the field of historic preservation helping to save Union Station from demolition in Worcester, MA, as well as advocating for preservation as Assistant Director of Preservation Worcester, and while Executive Director of Landmark West, an historic preservation non-profit representing the Upper West Side of Manhattan.
 Her passion for beauty in architecture has never waned, and she was inspired to put together this walking tour, after living in and loving her own Tourison home.
 Elise knows that the beauty of the built environment makes life better, and wants to share her enthusiasm with you!